Increasingly, brands, retailers and consumers want to know where the wool in their textiles comes from.

 All major wool growing countries offer different traceability systems.

-Approximately 80% of the fine Merino wool used for clothing textiles is sourced from Australia and sold through The Australian Wool Exchange.
+Approximately 80% of the fine Merino wool used for clothing textiles is sourced from Australia and sold through the Australian Wool Exchange (AWEX).

 Wool is a natural fibre and each batch will vary largely in length, colour, fineness and content.